RHEcosystemAppEng/RAG-Blueprint/README.md

 # LLaMA Stack RAG Deployment

 This guide helps you deploy the **LLaMA Stack RAG UI** on an OpenShift cluster using Helm.
+_Use [README-CPU](./README-CPU.md) for local development using CPU when no GPU available_

 ## Prerequisites